jdufner/pytorch_tutorial/README.md

     python -m pip install numpy matplotlib torch torchvision torchaudio

-Install PyTorch, NumPy, Matplot etc for CUDA.
+Install PyTorch, NumPy, and Matplot for CUDA.
 This works only if you have installed a graphic card with Nvidia Chip.
 Then you can use GPU for tensor calculation which is way faster than CPU.